-The Security IC Embedded Software (ES) is in User NVM.

-The ES is not part of the TOE and is out of scope of the evaluation, except NesLib and SFM when they are embedded.

-- 36 The user guidance documentation, part of the TOE, consists of:

-- the product Data Sheet and die description,

-- the product family Security Guidance,

-- the AIS31 user manuals,

-- the Cortex M3 SC300 Technical Reference Manuals,

-- the Firmware user manual,

-- the Flash loader installation guide,

-- optionally the NesLib user manual,

-- optionally the SFM user manual.

-- The complete list of guidance documents is detailed in Section 9.
+- The Security IC Embedded Software (ES) is in User NVM. - The ES is not part of the TOE and is out of scope of the evaluation, except NesLib when it is embedded. - The user guidance documentation, part of the TOE, consists of: - · the product Data Sheet and die description, - the product family Security Guidance, - the AIS31 user manuals, - the Cortex M3 SC300 Technical Reference Manuals, - the Firmware user manual. - the Flash loader installation guide, - optionally the NesLib user manual, - · optionally the SFM user manual. - The complete list of guidance documents is detailed in Table 15.

-- 38 Figure 1 provides an overview of the ST33G1M2A1 C01.